itsbenter/ResourcefulFriends/Documentation/Coalclaw.md

 ## Produce

 Coalclaws who eat every day mature after 2 nights have passed.
 A mature and fed Coalclaw will produce Coalclaw Clump every day, if the conditions are met.
-Once sufficient friendship and happiness is reached, Coalclaw has a chance to produce a Large Coalclaw Clump.
+Once sufficient friendship and happiness is reached, Coalclaw has a chance to produce a Large Coalclaw Clump and an even smaller chance to produce Coalclaw Egg.
+Coalclaw Egg can be sold at base price of 95G or incubated to hatch a Coalclaw baby.

 ![Coalclaw_Produces](Animals/Coalclaw_Produces.png)